jonlpersson/ed-latimore/site/_posts/2020-11-11-6-reasons-why-writing-is-important.md

 When you get the habit of writing things down, you improve your ability to retain ideas–even those you don’t write down.
 This will happen naturally as you free up mental space by writing other things down.

-Take this quote from Livesavvy.com about the science behind writing information down as proof of why [writing is good for your memory](https://www.lifesavvy.com/19204/why-you-remember-things-better-when-you-write-them-down/){: target="_blank"}\:
+Take this quote from Livesavvy.com about the science behind writing information down as proof of why [writing is good for your memory](https://www.lifesavvy.com/19204/why-you-remember-things-better-when-you-write-them-down/){: target="_blank"}:

 > When you write by hand, you actually give [your brain’s encoding process](https://www.forbes.com/sites/markmurphy/2018/04/15/neuroscience-explains-why-you-need-to-write-down-your-goals-if-you-actually-want-to-achieve-them/#1fd043e87905){: target="_blank" rel="noopener"} a boost.
 Encoding refers to [the process of sending information](https://science.howstuffworks.com/life/inside-the-mind/human-brain/human-memory1.htm){: target="_blank" rel="noopener"} to your brain’s hippocampus, where the decision is made to either store the information long-term or let it go.
 If you write something by hand, all that complex sensory information increases the chances the knowledge will be stored for later.
 In short, writing by hand forces your brain to process information in a more detailed way, which helps you successfully load that information into your memory.